Date of Award

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Samborsky, Krista, "Exploring Empathy: A Dance/Movement Therapy Program for Adults with Developmental Disabilities" (2014).
 Creative Arts Therapies Theses.
-Paper 38.
+38.